ccpowers/library-checker/README.md

 Goodreads does not support API access (LINK HERE), so you'll need to export your data.
 Follow instructions (LINK HERE) to do so.

+## Technical Description

+### CSV
+For fun, I decided to write my own little csv parser for this project.
+It's in `csv.ts`.